blog

 Center City’s food scene is the best it’s ever been with a diverse selection of eateries offering everything from brunch and burgers to fine dining and home-cooked classics.
 That vibrancy is thanks in part to trailblazing LGBTQ+ restaurateurs, like Safran Turney Hospitality and many more.
 Highlights include:

-2. Sip Tea with a Drag Queen
+2. Attend a Drag Show

 Photo provided by Aversa PR.